missionpinball/mpf-docs/shows/show_files.rst

 Creating standalone show files
 ==============================

-You can create a subfolder called *shows* in your machinew config folder or within a  mode config folder.
+You can create a subfolder called *shows* in your machine config folder or within a  mode config folder.
 Then inside that folder, you can create separate files, where each file is its own show.
 The files need to have a ``.yaml`` extension, and the name of the file before the extension is the name of the show